 Don’t do this by putting the damaged clothing in the washing machine.
 Stressed fabric won’t survive this.
 Instead, rinse it in lukewarm water in your sink.
-Be very gentle as you handle it.
+Be gentle as you handle it.
 There may be more damage than you can see straight away.
 After rinsing, lay it out flat to dry.
 You can use a hairdryer on a warm (not hot) setting to help it along.

 Sometimes pets also let their paws get in on the action by holding fabric down as they chew it.
-This means that you should check the whole garment for damaged areas.
+This means you should check the whole garment for damaged areas.

 Repairing Chewing Damage